yorkie-team/yorkie-js-sdk/yorkie-js-sdk.clientstatus.md

 ## ClientStatus enum

-`ClientStatus` is client status types
+`ClientStatus` represents the status of the client.

 <b>Signature:</b>